 Jump to Section:

-The Coverage Visualization can be used to assess the strength of the evidence for the presence of a particular microbe.
-Coverage visualizations are used to show the range and uniformity of sequencing coverage for an accession identified in the sample.
+The Coverage Visualization available through the sample report can be used to gain confidence in the detection of a particular microbe.
+Coverage visualizations are used to show the range and uniformity of sequencing coverage across a reference sequence (or accession) for a taxon identified in the sample.
 Coverage can be evaluated by both depth and breadth.
-Depth of coverage indicates the average read depth across the length of the accession, while the coverage breadth represents the percent of the reference accession that is covered by at least one read or contig.
-A microbe that has high coverage depth or coverage at multiple loci across the reference sequence (high coverage breadth) is likely to have been present in reality.
-Conversely, a microbe with low coverage of only a small portion of the genome may be a result of genomic similarity at the 16S rRNA region.
-Notably, since viral genomes are smaller than bacteria and eukaryotic genomes, viruses often have higher coverage of their genomes.
+Depth of coverage refers to the average read depth for each base pair of the accession, while the coverage breadth represents the percent of the reference accession length that is covered by at least one read or contig.

 Viewing the Coverage Visualization

-If you hover over a term in the Coverage Visualization you will see tooltip descriptions with more information.
+If you hover over a term in the Coverage Visualization panel you will see tooltip descriptions with more information.
+Here is a summary of the provided metrics.

 Reference NCBI Entry | The NCBI GenBank entry for the reference accession |